GriffintheFolf/slidemaker/README.md

 support canvases and the `<input type="color">` tag, which has been supported since Chrome 20, Firefox 29, and Safari 10.1.

+## known issues
+* multiple lines of text does not work (yet)
+* width and height settings not yet implemented

 ## licence

 slidemaker is licenced under the MIT Licence.